axelson/dep_viz/README.md

 - [ ] Force layout charge should be set based on the number of nodes
 - [x] Use a tab layout to switch between "All files" and "Top stats"
 - [x] Change the stroke width when hovering
+- [ ] Searching should filter the top stats also
+  - And maybe show the search text as well
+- [ ] Intro animation: Start all files in a regular grid, then add the relations and start the force layout

 Done:
 - [x] Show a list of files on the left